BenMcH/Rustoku/README.md

-#Rustoku
+#sudoku-rs

-Rustoku is a rust crate used to solve sudoku puzzles!
+Sudoku-rs is a rust crate used to solve sudoku puzzles!